Central Vista Redevelopment Project: Indira Gandhi National Centre for Arts

-Reactions
+Central Vista Metro Loop Line

+The Central Vista Loop Line, as part of the Central Vista Redevelopment Project, shall constitute an underground line of the Delhi Metro with 4 stations, including the existing Central Secretariat metro station interchange of the existing Yellow and Violet lines.
+This loop line will connect the new government buildings comprising the project.

 Reception

-Supporters of the project have disputed labelling transformation as an erasure, but rather recognition of the sentiment that India can no longer be defined by colonial symbols.
-Colonial symbols will neither be destroyed nor appropriated but simply remain.
-The engaged architect Bimal Patel called the project a triumph of "common sense" with a simple and functional design.
+Architect Bimal Patel described the project as a triumph of "common sense" with a simple and functional design.
 He has also stated that the existing listed heritage buildings will be integrated into the project, with any new buildings will be "aesthetically harmonious" with existing buildings.

-The project was criticized for being built at a time when India was facing an unprecedented crisis due to Covid-19, as the money allocated for the project could have been used for controlling the pandemic.
+The project was criticized for being built at a time when India was facing an unprecedented crisis due to COVID-19.

-Misconception

-There was a misconception for a while when earlier on in the project the estimated cost of the new parliament building (₹862 cr) was mixed up with the old estimate of the entire project (₹20,000 cr).
-The new estimate of the entire project is around ₹ 13,450 cr.

-Lack of regulatory approvals
+Approvals

-The project construction did not follow due process.
-Such a construction process requires approval from the local body, which is New Delhi Municipal Council (NDMC) in this case.
-The NDMC was totally bypassed as no submissions regarding the project were made to NDMC.
-So, no papers were signed by any authority assuring that the project adhered to municipal building laws.
-NDMC was replaced by Central Public Works Department (CPWD), which is not an elected body and therefore has no accountability to public.
-No provisions exist which allow CPWD to grant approval, but a colonial law (The Government Building Act, 1899) was activated to empower CPWD.
-Basically, this law gives central government power to build anywhere without approval of the urban local body.
-Other bodies like Delhi Urban Art Commission (DUAC) were notified to treat CPWD as local body, without any such provision.
-No technical drawings for any part of the project were sent to any authority for approval.
-No independent environmental impact assessment was done, and so the project did not get clearance for environment, as mandated by Environment Ministry’s 2006 notification on Environmental Impact Assessment (EIA).
+The project construction requires approval from the local body, which is New Delhi Municipal Council (NDMC) in this case.
+The NDMC was bypassed for the redevelopment project as that would require project to be adhered to municipal building laws.
+NDMC was replaced by Central Public Works Department (CPWD).
+A colonial law (The Government Building Act, 1899) was activated to empower CPWD.
+This law gives central government power to build anywhere without approval of the urban local body.
+Other bodies like Delhi Urban Art Commission (DUAC) were notified to treat CPWD as local body.
+As the CPWD was empowered, no technical drawings for any part of the project were sent to other authorities for approval including the independent environmental impact assessment as the project did not require clearance for environment, as mandated by Environment Ministry's 2006 notification on Environmental Impact Assessment (EIA).